Best bird table to encourage wildlife to flock to your garden

 Pros

-• Plenty of room for small birds
+• Plenty of room on the table platform for small birds

 Cons